 Looking ahead: sowing your own seed

 Most home gardeners prefer to buy peppers in pots at their local garden center—and let's face it, not everyone wants to start seeds two months early indoors—but growing peppers from seed can’t be beat to get the exact pepper you want.
-(Trade seedlings with friends to get a variety in your garden.
-Better yet, trade or find seed at our annual Seed Swap.)
+(Trade seedlings with friends to get a variety in your garden.)
 Pepper seedlings are not hard to start, but plants can be picky about being transplanted.
 To get a great yield, you want to start with healthy transplants.

-- When seeding, consider using a bottom heating mat set at 80 – 90 degrees F. to ensure germination.
+- When seeding, consider using a bottom heating mat set at 80 to 90 degrees to ensure germination.
 Peppers will germinate at lower temperatures, but results will be more erratic.

 - If you seed in shallow cell trays, be sure to transplant into larger trays as soon as the first set of true leaves emerge.
 Keep an eye on your peppers’ growth.
 While the plants’ roots should eventually fill the pots or cells they are grown in, root-bound plants will result in a compromised crop.